-The Podcasts app for iPad, iPhone, and iPod touch lets you create a personalized station of your favorite podcasts in My Stations.
+The Podcasts app for iPad, iPhone and iPod touch lets you create a personalised station of your favourite podcasts in My Stations.
 New episodes download automatically.
 You can choose whether the app begins playing the newest or oldest unplayed episode.
-And since iCloud stores your personalized stations, you’re always up to date on all your devices.
+And since iCloud stores your personalised stations, you’re always up to date on all your devices.

 Keep a few.
 Or keep them all.